Donate

 Reprinted from the IHM Newsletter, March 2020:

-Sister Oswalda–Wonder Woman by Jan Corbett
+Sister Oswalda – Wonder Woman by Jan Corbett

 Sister Oswalda, named Anna Eleanor Flaherty, was a native of Larksville, PA, and a registered nurse before entering the Sisters, Servants of the Immaculate Heart of Mary.
 After her final vows she attended Columbia University in New York City.
 Upon completion of the pharmacy course, she was assigned to St. Joseph’s Children’s and Maternity Hospital, Scranton, PA, in 1934.

 Sister was described as an outspoken, energetic woman who was an economist and a lover of humanity.
 Her only concern was to care for those in need and at the same time save money for St. Joseph’s.
 In her 39 years as the pharmacist, she transformed her pharmacy into, for that period in history, a pharmaceutical dream.
-Sister Oswalda was a wizard at making use of raw materials—she even made vanilla extract for the kitchen and
+Sister Oswalda was a wizard at making use of raw materials—she even made vanilla extract for the kitchen and could quote exactly how much money she saved.
+Her ministry to the young women at the hospital included manufacturing cosmetics in her lab.

-Sister Oswalda may have been the first person who knew about universal medical precautions used in healthcare today such as protecting the medical professional and the patient from contaminants such as bodily fluids, the wearing of gloves, and the washing of hands.
-She had a respect for germs
+Sister Oswalda may have been the first person who knew about universal medical precautions used in healthcare today, such as protecting the medical professional and the patient from contaminants such as bodily fluids, the wearing of gloves, and the washing of hands.
+She had a respect for germs and bacteria.
+She wore white gloves, washed her own dishes, and set her own place at the table.
+The lab was off limits and one had to knock before entering.
+She was a “woman of science” before her time.

-presentations.
+Sister received many accolades and honors including those she received three times from the American Pharmaceutical Association for her display presentations.
 Sister Oswalda wrote an excellent, highly intelligent review of the reference book, Pharmaceutical Botany, appearing in the professional Bulletin of the American Society of Hospital Pharmacists which concluded with a spiritual reflection: “God, the Divine Author of Nature, must surely bestow His invisible seal of approbation upon this magnificent work Pharmaceutical Botany which reflects so much honor and glory on His creative handiwork.”

 Leave a Reply